dcnsakthi/dcnsakthi.github.io/README.md

 ## Sakthivel Nachimuthu (Sr Cloud Solution Architect - Data & AI) | <a href="https://www.linkedin.com/in/dcnsakthi" target="_blank"><img src="https://content.linkedin.com/content/dam/me/business/en-us/amp/brand-site/v2/bg/LI-Bug.svg.original.svg" height="20px"></a>
 <hr>

-### Summary
+## Summary

-Forward-thinking consultant and technologist with 15+ years of experience, driving next-level performance in the digital-age for Fortune X companies through innovation and systems architecture.
+Forward-thinking consultant and technologist with 16+ years of experience, driving next-level performance in the digital-age for Fortune X companies through innovation and systems architecture.
 Relentless in creating solutions, that weave together existing business/technology practices with new capabilities in Big Data, Data Science and Cloud-based technologies to create a data-driven customer-focused culture.

-Cross-industry experience in defining cloud-based solution architecture across retail, manufacturing, banking, utility, agriculture, infrastructure, semiconductor and public sector organizations at multiple geographies such as Singapore, United States, United Kingdom, Canada and India.
+International, cross-industry experience in defining cloud-based solution architecture across retail, manufacturing, banking, utility, agriculture, infrastructure, semiconductor and public sector organizations at multiple geographies such as Singapore, United States, United Kingdom, Canada and India.
 A partial list of customers includes Walmart, Sam's, Informatica, GlobalFoundries, Apple, Toyota, Marks & Spencer and Sembcorp.

 With 20+ external certifications on various technologies and few titles are,